sdiehl/write-you-a-haskell/007_path.md

 REPL
 ----

-It is extremely important to have an interactive shell to be able to interactively explore the compilation steps and intermediate forms for arbitrary expressions.
+It is important to have an interactive shell to be able to interactively explore the compilation steps and intermediate forms for arbitrary expressions.
 GHCi does this very well, and nearly every intermediate form is inspectable.
 We will endeavor to recreate this experience with our toy language.

-If the ProtoHaskell compiler is invoked either in GHCi or as standable executable, you will see a similar interactive shell.
+If the ProtoHaskell compiler is invoked either in GHCi or as standalone executable, you will see a similar interactive shell.

 ```haskell